 Lok is a founding director of the Amsterdam Seminar for Global Intellectual History (see: www.globalintellectualhistory.org/ for information on lectures, seminars etc.), and of the international research network on Conservatism in Europe and Beyond.
 He was a member of the board of the De Moderne Tijd (Belgian - Dutch Society for Nineteenth- and Early Twentieth-Century Studies: demodernetijd.nl), and of the board of the ARTES Research School (theme leader 'European Identities and ideas': http://artes.uva.nl).
 Lok is also a member of the European Studies management board (DB) and of faculty & departemental committees.
 Furthermore, he regularly organises and moderates public & academic debates and conferences (see under 'publicaties/erkenning' ).

-Matthijs Lok enjoys teaching BA and MA courses (in English and Dutch) on subjects such as Political Memories, Legacies of the Enlightenment, Modern Intellectual History (inter-departmental course), European Conservatism & Anti-Liberalism (MA course 'Europe & its discontents'), Liberalism, the History of the Ordering of Europe, and 'Turning points in Modern European History' (For a list of my courses, see the UvA course catalogue).
+Matthijs Lok enjoys teaching BA and MA courses (in English and Dutch) on subjects such as Political Memories, Legacies of the Enlightenment (nominated for the 2019 Faculty Education Award), Modern Intellectual History (inter-departmental course), European Conservatism & Anti-Liberalism (MA course 'Europe & its discontents'), Liberalism, the History of the Ordering of Europe, and 'Turning points in Modern European History' (For a list of my courses, see the UvA course catalogue).
 Lok also supervises BA, MA and PhD theses in the field of political and intellectual history.
 He was a finalist in the 2018 Faculty of Humanities Lecturer of the Year award.

-Themed issue of the International Journal for History, Culture and Modernity, vol. 6 issue 1 (2018-2020), edited with Joris van Eijnatten (Utrecht University), on the global history of Enlightenment criticism in Latin-America, China, the Ottoman Empire, Egypt, India, Russia and Continental Europe, with an forum article by Darrin McMahon.
+Themed issue (Special collection) of the International Journal for History, Culture and Modernity, vol. 6 issue 1 (2018-2019), co-edited with Joris van Eijnatten (Utrecht University), on the global history of Enlightenment criticism (ca. 1750-1960) in Latin-America, the Ottoman Empire, Egypt, India, Russia and Continental Europe, with an forum article by Darrin McMahon.

 Book: Nationalisme, naties en staten (Vantilt 2012/2015): Matthijs Lok, deel IV: 'IJzer en bloed.
 Staatsvorming en nationalisme, 1848-1914' (p.
 282-411). ["Iron and Blood": Stateformation and Nationalism, 1848-1914 (p.
 282-411]